KyberNetwork/developer-portal/docs/reserves-fedpricereserve.md

 ```

 #### Notes
-1. The script uses test tokens, which is configured in the JSON file at `smart-contracts/deployment_input.json`.
+1. The script uses test tokens, which is configured in the json file at `smart-contracts/deployment_input.json`.
 2. In the testing part of the script, under `"set eth to dgd rate"`, we initialize rates for 1 token.
 In order to change/add tokens, this part should be modified.
 3. For more information on how to change/add the set rates functionality, refer to [this section](guide-reserves.md#step-2-deploying-contracts).
 4. The validity of rates is determined by calls to `setValidRateDurationInBlocks()`.
 It is set to a large value (1000000) at the start of the script and reduced to 256 at the end of it.
 Refer to [the API](api-conversionrates.md#setvalidratedurationinblocks) for more information.